kumariankita10/Car-Rental-System/README.md

 --Calculating rental prices based on different car types and durations.
 -- Efficiently managing customers, cars, and rentals in the system.

-Using ArrayList to store the data
+*Using ArrayList to store the data
-Implementing all 4 Pillars of OOPS using 4 class
+*Implementing all 4 Pillars of OOPS
-*Car
-*Customer
-*Rental
+*using 4 class
+ --Car
+ --Customer
+--Rental
-*Car Rental System
+--Car Rental System